Who are CAMHS?

 Here at CAMHS we offer what are called care pathways.
 This means that if you are experiencing a mental health difficulty and need our support, we will recommend the therapy that is likely to give you the best outcome, based on medical evidence and guidelines.

 However we also recognise that everybody is different, so if you came to CAMHS it is really important that we work together with you to decide what kind of help and treatment is right for you.

-These are some (but not all!) of the types of treatments offered at CAMHS.
+These are some (but not all!) of the types of treatments you may be offered at CAMHS.